jlyonsmith/HowTo/Install/SSH.md

 Run `sshd -t` and confirm no errors.
 Then restart the SSH daemon again with `systemctl restart sshd`.

-NOTE: This will change the fingerprint of the host, so you will need to remove it from your local `~/.ssh/known_hosts` file.
+NOTE: This may change the fingerprint of the host.
+If so you will need to remove it from your local `~/.ssh/known_hosts` file.

 See below for changes needed to use Google Authenticator, which is only required on your SSH bastions.